 Presenting the Phenomenon.
 Ask students to watch the video and complete a see-think-wonder chart, as shown below.
 Students should record observations (“I see…”), possible explanations of the phenomenon (“I think…”), and questions they would like to investigate (“I wonder…”).
 It may be helpful to watch the video multiple times and to revisit the see-think-wonder chart.
 Students can print the See-Think-Wonder table or record their ideas on blank paper using the table below as a guide.

-You can use the following questions to prompt students’ thinking as they view and process the video.
+You can use the following questions to prompt students’ thinking as they experience the phenomenon through the video.

-What do you think is the same or different about the blocks?
+What is the same about the blocks?
+Do you notice any differences between the blocks?

 Guidance.
 It is important to allow students time for thinking.
 Many students have ideas and questions, but need time to formulate their idea or question into words.
 Some students may also benefit from writing things down first before they share.
 As adults, we may be tempted to give students the questions we feel might be important to explore; however, we need to refrain from this and allow our students to practice asking their own questions.